 Not sure if you have honeybees?
 Here is some helpful information to determine if your bees are really wasps.

 The swarm list is a list of beekeepers who volunteer to go out and collect swarms during the season.
-At the beginning of each year we give our members the opportunity to have their names added to this list.
-Catching swarms is a way to increase the number of colonies you have.
-Last year there were quite a few swarms.
+Catching swarms is a way to safely remove a swarm, protect the honey bees and increase the number of colonies you have.